EmoteBot/EmoteCollector-website/README.md

 <pre>
 Emote Collector Website provides a list of emotes and an API for the Emote Collector bot.
-Copyright © 2018 Benjamin Mintz
+Copyright © 2020 io mintz

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as